jesk3r/prework-study-guide/README.md

 ## Description

 I wanted to learn the basics of how a website is made and works.
-I build this website to understand the full workflow of a web project.
+I built this website to understand the full workflow of a web project.
 I was able to get a good understaing of git version control system and how manage project files.

 ## Installation